canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 @body

-In this guide you will learn how to:
+In this guide, you will learn how to:

 - Set up a basic CanJS application.
 - Collect form data and post it to a service